 • Spray soapy water on the nests.
 This is lethal; the danger of course is in getting too close to the nest while you are doing it.
 For this reason, it is best to try and spray the solution through a garden hose from a fair distance away.
 Alternately, some people report good results spraying WD-40.

-• Grow plants which wasps abhor such as wormwood, mint, eucalyptus and citronella.
+• Grow plants that wasps abhor such as wormwood, mint, eucalyptus, and citronella.

 • Hang or set out plastic bags filled with water.
 Why this deters wasps is unknown, and there are varying reports of its success.